sjorn3/elm-data/README.md

     AndThenable a b c d (AndMappable e f g h i (Mappable j k l {}))
 ```

-But it, save the restriction below, it *works*.
+But, save the restriction below, it *works*.
 The code itself can still be
 very neat and readable.

 Here is a definition of `join`.
 That is, `concat` but for an arbitrary `monad`.